Photo Ops! Yellow cameras on the map represent popular photogenic areas on campus. Post them online with the hashtag #FutureUWMPanthers.

 30. Cunningham Hall

 The largest nursing program in the state of Wisconsin can be found here.
 Bachelor’s, master’s and doctoral programs give students experience with cutting-edge research in health care.

 Both the men’s and women’s soccer teams use this field with a two-star rating from FIFA, the highest rating for a synthetic field.
 That makes it one of the best college soccer environments in the country.

 The four-story classroom section houses lecture halls and laboratories.
 The eight-story tower has research facilities and offices.
 Even if you are not studying chemistry, you may have classes in this building.

 EMS contains laboratories, research facilities and the Johnson Controls Energy Advancement Research Lab, which gives students an opportunity to work with scientists to conduct research.
-This dry lab is the only one of its kind on a university campus in North America.
+This dry lab is the largest of its kind in North America.

 Here, students can look at the stars at the Manfred Olson Planetarium, which has weekly shows.
 Students can partake in roof-top stargazing and observe space with astronomy equipment.
 The Physics building also houses offices and classrooms.

 35. Kenwood Interdisciplinary Research Complex